kumahq/kuma-website/docs/docs/0.5.0/policies/mutual-tls.md

 On Kubernetes, Kuma secrets are being stored in the `kuma-system` namespace, while on Universal they are being stored in the underlying [backend](/docs/0.5.0/documentation/backends) configured in `kuma-cp`.

-You can retrieve the secrets via `kumactl` on both Universal and Kubernetes, or via `kubectl` on Kubernetes only:
+We can retrieve the secrets via `kumactl` on both Universal and Kubernetes, or via `kubectl` on Kubernetes only:

 :::: tabs :options="{ useUrlFragment: false }"
 ::: tab "kumactl"